hnky/blog/How-to-use-Cognitive-Services-and-containers.md

 ### Billing
 *copied from docs* The container needs the billing argument values to run.
 These values allow the container to connect to the billing endpoint.
 The container reports usage about every 10 to 15 minutes.
 If the container doesn't connect to Azure within the allowed time window, the container continues to run but doesn't serve queries until the billing endpoint is restored.
 The connection is attempted 10 times at the same time interval of 10 to 15 minutes.
 If it can't connect to the billing endpoint within the 10 tries, the container stops serving requests.

+In addition, some containers are supported in Cognitive Services All-In-One offering resource keys.
+You can create one single Cognitive Services All-In-One resource and use the same billing key across supported services for the following services:

+Computer Vision
+Face
+LUIS
+Text Analytics

 ### Use cases